femolinos/femolinos/README.md

 Full Stack Developer passionate about technology, with extensive experience in modern web development.
 Graduated in **Computer Science** from Universidade Feevale and constantly improving through programs like **Ignite (Rocketseat)** and **JStack**.

-Currently working as a **Fullstack Developer at SuaMEi**, building SaaS solutions for the regularization of hiring contractors, focusing on intuitive user experiences and robust systems.
+Currently working as a **Fullstack Developer at Berry Consulting**, building a CRM (Customer Relationship Management) tool to boost clients' growth and improve their processes.

 - 🔭 Currently working on projects using **React.js**, **Node.js**, and **TypeScript**
 - 🌱 Always learning about new technologies and best practices